 AAP's M.Arch. (professional) program was formally granted an eight-year term accreditation effective 2013-2021.

-Cornell's Post-professional M.S. in Advanced Architecture Design is an intensive advanced design research (ADR) program.
+Cornell's Post-professional M.S. in Advanced Architectural Design is an intensive advanced design research (ADR) program.
 Open to individuals holding a B.Arch. or an M.Arch (first-professional) degree, the three-semester program beginning the first weekday in June offers a critical framework for investigating pertinent design concerns, practices, and technologies in 21st-century architecture and urbanism.

 A structure of core and elective studios and courses allows students to pursue trajectories of inquiry within one of four interrelated territories of investigation: